MATTHEW 4

 Tough and strong men - used to physical adversity

-How came it that illiterate men moved the world?
+àHow came it that illiterate men moved the world?

 Illiterate men could never have done that in the capacity of illiterate men merely.
 There must have been a cause in operation with their illiterateness, to have produced so great a revolution as that which resulted from their efforts.
 The New Testament account reveals this cause, and gives the only rational explanation of their movement.
 They were personal witnesses of the resurrection of Jesus.
-They declared their personal knowledge, and
+They declared their personal knowledge, and "God worked with them, confirming their word with signs following" (Mark 16:20).

 This accounts for their perseverance, and their ultimate success.
 Take away this element, and you take away the explanation of a great historic fact that no man can gainsay.